Valencia-JS/talks/README.md

 Send an _issue_ to propose a talk.
 Please include:

 * Title of the talk.
+* Format: Talk or Workshop
+* Talk level: Introductory or Advanced
 * Description: a few sentences explaining what you will talk about.
 * Bio: who are you, and what do you do?